Have a healthy diet in pregnancy

 - a small slice of malt loaf, a fruited tea cake or a slice of toasted fruit bread

-Here are some more ideas for healthy food swaps.
+Find out more about healthy food swaps.

 Preparing food safely

-- Wash fruit, vegetables and salads to remove all traces of soil, which may contain toxoplasma, a parasite that can cause toxoplasmosis – which can harm your unborn baby.
+- Wash fruit, vegetables and salads to remove all traces of soil, which may contain toxoplasma (a parasite that can cause toxoplasmosis) which can harm your unborn baby.